“Do we need an IT and data security policy? If we do, what should it cover?”

 As for the content of an IT and data security policy, this will vary a bit based on the nature of a given business.
 However, all policies should stipulate employees’ responsibilities on the security front—how to handle each type of data (confidential, internal, general, and data intended for recipients outside the company) as well as which data individuals with different responsibilities are permitted to access and, if applicable, to distribute.
 Policies governing remote access to information systems; the security of systems components (e.g., routers and switches); and the implementation of software patches (how and when) to eliminate vulnerabilities and guard against threats belong in the document as well.

-It’s equally important that every IT and data security policy incorporate a schedule for performing critical vulnerability assessments and compliance audits.
-Just as significantly, include system data security policies that specify the security configuration of all servers and operating systems and lay out password management, firewall, database, and antivirus policies.
+It’s equally important that every IT and data security policy incorporates a schedule for performing critical vulnerability assessments and compliance audits.
+Just as significantly, include system data security policies that specify the security configuration of all servers and operating systems and layout password management, firewall, database, and antivirus policies.
 Add measures for evaluating and reporting data security breaches; procedures for monitoring compliance with policies; and acceptable use policies covering the Internet as well as personal and company-owned devices.
 Clarify the consequences of employee failure to comply with the policy.

 IT and data security are not a matter to be taken lightly.
 Taking the time to create a policy that minimizes risk—and revising it as circumstances dictate—will pay off handsomely.